mayleyc/gpds/README.md

 ## 1. REQUIREMENTS:

-- Computer with 8GB RAM and above (The program works on a 4GB machine; however, the Save function is not guaranteed with low RAM, due to running a tkinter thread in parallel.)
+- Computer with 8GB RAM and above (The program works on a 4GB RAM virtual computer, but it runs quite slowly.)

 NB: Server computers will most likely not work, since this program requires a computer with a display window for pygame.